mvdbent/onAirScanner/README.md

 FIAqb-53KaLBVzXKscihomProgvhUkRko59TAuV
 ```

-See the man page security in terminal for more options.
+See the man page security in terminal for more options. `man security`

-we have all the info we need to fill in the Global variables in the script
+Now we have all the info we need to fill in the Global variables in the script

 ```bash
 # Global variables